 2022 was the first time since the team’s first appearance in 2016 that neither Haas driver exited in Q1 at the Singapore Grand Prix.
 The team is yet to record a double Q1 exit at the track.

-The former Toro Rosso team have scored in six of the last seven Singapore Grands Prix.
-A four year streak of points-scoring appearances at the track ended in 2018, while Pierre Gasly finished eighth in 2019.
-The Frenchman also finished tenth last year.
+The former Toro Rosso team have scored at seven of the last eight Singapore Grand Prix weekends.
+A four year streak of points-scoring appearances at the track ended in 2018, with the team now on a three-race streak of points which began in 2019.

 In 2022, the Red Bull junior team recorded their second double Q3 appearance at the Singapore Grand Prix.
 They had previously done so in 2016.
 Carlos Sainz recorded the team’s best qualifying showing so far at the track in 2016, with sixth on the grid.

-Their double Q3 appearance last year marked the team’s first Q3 appearance in Singapore since 2017.
+Their double Q3 appearance in 2022 marked the team’s first Q3 appearance in Singapore since 2017.
 The team have had only four Q1 exits at the circuit, including one in each of the two Singapore races prior to 2022.